Watch the video below to learn about the Idea Fund!

 The best way to address community health comes directly from our communities.
 This has fueled the concept of the Idea Fund, which was designed to bring people together to build new relationships and offer a different way to be involved in community work.

 The goal of the Idea Fund is to support ideas that help build a healthier Willmar for all, and create a community that has the same opportunity for health across cultural, racial, generational and ethnic groups.
-The Healthy Together Willmar initiative, with support from Blue Cross and Blue Shield of Minnesota, will be providing funding for 21 of the ideas that were submitted through the second round of the Idea Fund.
+The Healthy Together Willmar initiative, with support from Blue Cross and Blue Shield of Minnesota, has provided funding for the projects and organizations below.

 Aging Wisely is a local effort that focuses on providing support to seniors in the community.
 Through this funding, they plan to host several get-togethers with local seniors focused on embracing and celebrating life.
 This work will help address the social isolation experienced by many seniors in the area, and to help them identify ways to be healthy.